-Read more about the sustainability performance in our companies in our Sustainability Report 2019:
+Read more about the sustainability performance in our companies in our latest Sustainability Report:

 The Kinnevik Standards

 Kinnevik has developed a structured framework to define best practices for our companies, to measure performance and to set priorities and roadmaps, called the Kinnevik Standards (the “Standards”).
 They were developed based on stakeholder dialogues, peer benchmarking and industry best practice.